 - Phone calls and in-person visits are best, but you can send a letter if you prefer. .

-- Please call or write your Senator or Representative right away with a heartfelt thank you for co-sponsoring!
+- Please call or write your senator or representative right away with a heartfelt thank you for co-sponsoring (and for voting "yes" for H.R.
+4719)!
 View a sample letter.

 - Tell them how this incentive allows more landowners to choose conservation in your area.
 Share specific examples if possible!

-- Make sure they know that the incentive is slated to expire at the end of 2013 and you're counting on them to find a way to enact this one thing both parties can agree on.
+- Make sure they know that the incentive expired at the end of 2013 and you're counting on them to find a way to enact this one thing both parties can agree on.

 - It’s even more important to thank them publicly!
 You can use our newsletter article template and to use to thank them for cosponsoring the bill!
 Don’t forget to send them a copy.

 - Learn a dozen more ways to say thank you.